japinol7/the-codemaster/README.md

             > Vortex of Doom.
             > Lighning Bolts.
             > Doom Bolts.
-        > Kill its current life by pressing Alt + b keys for a time.
 	> Player's ways of dying:
 	    > A player dies if all his lives are killed.
 	    > A life is killed:
             > When its health is lower than 0.
             > When the player falls into a hole reaching the lower screen boundary.
-            > When the player is stuck in some trap and press the <b> key for a time.
 	> Information in the score line:
 	    > First line:
             > ====:  Health bar.